kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 vagrant up
 ```

-If you do change any of these, please consider that a personal preference and don't submit a PR for it.
+If you do change any of these, **please consider that a personal preference and don't submit a PR for it**.

 ### Virtual Machine Network